IRA and IIJA Funding Opportunities for Retail

 • Qualifying retrofits will improve either the building’s physical comfort, energy efficiency, or air quality AND either reduce the building’s overall energy intensity or improve its energy control and management.

-• Timeline: The federal government expects to make grant awards to states and territories in spring 2024, after which point we expect the states to release more information about how individual property owners can apply. •
+• The federal government expects to make grant awards to states and territories in spring 2024, after which point we expect the states to release more information about how individual property owners can apply. •

 • Best for: Big box stores and other retailers that own commercial real estate.
 Companies that lease their buildings may also want to speak with their landlords about this program.

-• Learn more: Energy Efficiency Revolving Loan Fund Capitalization Grant Program
+• Learn more: Energy Efficiency Revolving Loan Fund Capitalization Grant Program | FAQ from DOE

 2.2 Transportation — EV Infrastructure

-US DOE and the US Department of Transportation, Federal Highway Administration (FHWA) are jointly administering two Infrastructure Act programs that support the build out of electric vehicle (EV) infrastructure: the National Electric Vehicle Infrastructure (NEVI) Formula Program and the Discretionary Grant Programs for Charging and Fueling Infrastructure.
+US DOE and the US Department of Transportation's Federal Highway Administration (FHWA) are jointly administering two Infrastructure Act programs that support the build out of electric vehicle (EV) infrastructure: the National Electric Vehicle Infrastructure (NEVI) Formula Program and the Discretionary Grant Programs for Charging and Fueling Infrastructure.
 The Joint Transportation Office will be granting funds from each of these programs to states or other planning or governmental entities who will manage the implementation and distribution processes.
 Each of these programs has the potential to offset a significant portion of EV infrastructure costs, especially as they may be stacked with other federal and state incentives and grants.
 However, funding is time limited so now is the time to get engaged in the planning and application processes.
 Information on state programs can be found on state highway administration/department of transportation websites; additionally, RILA can help you connect to the right State Retail Associations who can help advocate on your behalf.

 2.2.a Does your company have retail locations with existing fuel operations or amenities that are located along a major highway?

 • Summary: National Electric Vehicle Infrastructure (NEVI) Formula Program.
-The Joint Transportation Office is administering $5 billion over 5 years of dedicated funding that will be provided to States to strategically deploy EV charging infrastructure and establish an interconnected network to facilitate data collection, access, and reliability.The NEVI plans are based on an 80/20 formula where 80% of the charging infrastructure and installation costs will be covered by the federal government, and the state is responsible for 20% of the costs.
+The Joint Transportation Office is administering $5 billion over five years of dedicated funding that will be provided to States to strategically deploy EV charging infrastructure and establish an interconnected network to facilitate data collection, access, and reliability.The NEVI plans are based on an 80/20 formula where 80% of the charging infrastructure and installation costs will be covered by the federal government, and the state is responsible for 20% of the costs.

 • So far, states have submitted two years' worth of NEVI plants to the federal government for approval.
 While the overall structure of the initial plans are the same, specific details vary.
 Key takeaways from the initial plans include: